quile8x/healthy_web/README.md

 This sample provides 3 services: meals, users, and food management.

 ### Meals Management
-There are the following services in the book management.
+There are the following services in the Meals management.

 |Service Name|HTTP Method|URL|Parameter|Summary|
 |:---|:---:|:---|:---|:---|